 As one of the world's natural wonders, the Great Barrier Reef is a bucket-list experience.
 The coral formations are breathtaking, you can discover rare marine species, and there are sensational scuba-diving spots to explore.
 You should, if time allows, visit the Great Barrier Reef at least once.

 Surf, snorkel, scuba dive, or relax on Australia’s beaches, some of the best in the world.
 Whether you want to enjoy the seclusion of hidden coves or the glamor of famous seaside resorts, there are beaches for every type of traveler.
 Below, we share a list of the top ones:

 From hiking to cycling, snorkeling to scenic drives, Australia is an excellent place for outdoor adventures.

-Each state or territory shares unique experiences that leverage the qualities of their environments.
-For example, hiking trails carve through lush forests in Queensland, cycling tracks descend the desert banks of South Australia, and scuba diving spots pepper Western Australia’s coastline.
+Each state or territory shares unique experiences that leverage the qualities of its environments.
+For example, hiking trails carve through lush forests in Queensland, cycling tracks descend the desert banks of South Australia, and scuba-diving spots pepper Western Australia’s coastline.

-From one destination or national park to the next, you can embrace the thrill of outdoor adventure when you visit Australia.
+From one destination or national park to the next, you can embrace the thrill of outdoor adventure when you visit the country.

 See koalas clinging to trees, watch humpback whales breach the water of the Great Barrier Reef, or feed baby kangaroos as you spot and interact with Australian wildlife in the following places: